-What is an Offshore Private Foundation (PIF)?
+What is a Panamanian Private Foundation (PIF)?

 A Private Interest Foundation (PIF) is a legal entity wherein a person, denominated as Founder, transfers or donates goods and assets to a Foundation (which is a juridical person subject to rights and duties), the purpose being asset protection and administration in benefit of a beneficiary, who may be the founder of a third party.